Sicily is the largest island in the Mediterranean. Its history is long and complex, shaped by many cultures and civilizations.

 The Greeks brought with them their language, religion, and culture.
 With them, Sicily became a center of art and philosophy.

-The Greek influence can still be seen on the island, especially in its eastern parts.
+The Greek influence can still be seen on the island, in its language, architecture, and cuisine.

 After the fall of the Greek colonies, Sicily came under the control of the Roman Empire.